truid-ai/docs/TruID Android Integration Document.md

 You can also optionally enable or disable specific steps by passing boolean values.
 Furthermore you can disable help screens by passing false to the disableHelpScreen parameter.

-If you are using the fingerprint detection feature you can specify fingerprint options by passing it a FingerprintOptions object which takes the following paramters
+If you are using the fingerprint detection feature you can specify fingerprint options by passing it a FingerprintOptions object which takes the following parameters
 1. fingersToScan: Specify the fingers you want to scan.
 The options are RIGHT_THUMB, RIGHT_4_FINGERS, RIGHT_HAND, LEFT_THUMB, LEFT_4_FINGERS, LEFT_HAND.
-We assume you have passed false to the enableFingerSelection paramter in order to only allow the user to scan the specified fingers.
+We assume you have passed false to the enableFingerSelection parameter to only allow the user to scan the specified fingers.
 2. minimumNIST: The minimum NIST score.
-The user is prompted to retry if the scan was of a lower quaity than what was specified
+The user is prompted to retry if the scan is of a lower quality than what was specified
-3. displayFingerprintResults: If set to true the user is shown the scan results before they move onto the next step
+3. displayFingerprintResults: If set to true the user is shown the scan results before they move on to the next step

 ## Integration for Flutter
 ### Setting up Method Channels